11.2: Stroke

 Cell death.
 After a stroke, some brain cells die because they stop getting the oxygen and nutrients needed to function.
 Other brain cells die because they are damaged by sudden bleeding in or around the brain.
 Some brain cells die quickly, but many linger in a compromised or weakened state for several hours.
 Stroke causes permanent brain damage over minutes to hours (NINDS, 2023a).

 One specific cellular mechanism underlying ischemic-induced cell death is glutamate excitotoxicity.
 Glutamate is a major excitatory neurotransmitter important for memory and long-term potentiation (covered in Chapter 7).
-Glutamate is key for healthy brain function, but too much glutamate can kill neurons–this is known as glutamate excitotoxicity.
+Glutamate is key for healthy brain function, but too much glutamate can kill neurons—this is known as glutamate excitotoxicity.
 When a stroke blocks oxygen-rich blood supply to the brain, negatively charged ATP levels drop, making the interior of the neuron more positively charged.
 This leads to excess glutamate released into the synapse, which causes the postsynaptic neuron to fire excessively; calcium ions flood the postsynaptic cell, cytotoxic enzymes are activated, and it eventually dies.
-Critically, as a neuron dies, it releases its own glutamate reserves, which starts the process over in nearby cells.
-This glutamate excitotoxicity repeats itself in a vicious cycle that spreads quickly and kills many neurons in a matter of minutes (Kuang, 2019; Mark, 2001).
+Critically, as a neuron dies, it releases its glutamate reserves, which restarts the process in nearby cells.
+This glutamate excitotoxicity repeats itself in a vicious cycle that spreads quickly and kills many neurons in minutes (Kuang, 2019; Mark, 2001).

 Identifying stroke.
 With stroke, the sooner treatment begins, the better.
 Knowing the signs of stroke and calling 911 immediately can help save a relative, neighbor, or friend.
-A useful mnemonic for remembering the signs of strokes is FAST (standing for Facial droop, Arm weakness, Speech difficulty, Time to call emergency services, see Figure 2).
+A mnemonic for remembering the signs of strokes is FAST (standing for Facial droop, Arm weakness, Speech difficulty, Time to call emergency services, see Figure 2).
 With timely treatment, it is possible to save brain cells and greatly reduce the damage (NINDS, 2023a).

 Treatments.
-At the emergency room, patients can receive drugs that can dissolve a clot.
+At the emergency room, patients can receive drugs that dissolve a clot.
 These drugs will not work if the stroke occurred more than three hours before arriving at the hospital or was caused by a burst blood vessel (Clark et al., 2018).
 For those hemorrhagic strokes, surgeons may clip blood vessels to stop bleeding, drain excess fluid, or even temporarily remove part of the skull to relieve pressure from swelling.

 Risk factors of stroke.
 Despite the possibility of death or long-term disability, there is some “good news”: About 4 in 5 strokes are preventable (CDC, 2023b).
 Risk factors can be categorized as modifiable and nonmodifiable.
-Risk factors of stroke that are nonmodifiable are age (older adults have a higher risk), sex (men have a higher risk), and race/ethnicity (stroke incidence among Black and Hispanic Americans is almost double that of White Americans, and Black and Hispanic Americans tend to have strokes at a younger age) (Boehme et al. 2017; NINDS, 2023a).
+Nonmodifiable risk factors include age (older adults have a higher risk), sex (men have a higher risk), and race/ethnicity (stroke incidence among Black and Hispanic Americans is almost double that of White Americans, and Black and Hispanic Americans tend to have strokes at a younger age) (Boehme et al. 2017; NINDS, 2023a).
 The “good news” is that some risk factors are modifiable and can be controlled by lifestyle and behavior changes.
 High blood pressure is the most important risk factor and can be managed by eating a healthy diet (low fat, low cholesterol, low salt, whole grains, and veggies), exercising (2.5+ hours per week), not drinking too much alcohol, and not smoking (smokers are twice as likely to have a stroke) (CDC, 2023b).

 Text Attributions